 Although block and file storage may seem at odds, and indeed they are two very different storage technologies, they can coexist in the same enterprise storage system.
 Many vendors, including Dell EMC and HPE, have been rolling out unified storage systems that offer both block and file storage over the years.

-How block differs from object storage
+How does block differ from object storage?

 Object storage has been surging in popularity lately, thanks in large part to runaway adoption of cloud-computing services.